cedadev/cis/doc/maintenance_and_development.rst

 The user can also add a new constraint method by subclassing Constraint and providing an implementation for ``constrain_points``.
 If more control is needed over the iteration sequence then the method ``get_iterator`` can be overloaded in additional to constrain_points.
-To enable a constraint to use a DataOnlyKernel the method ``get_interator_for_data_only`` should be implemented.
+To enable a constraint to use a AbstractDataOnlyKernel the method ``get_interator_for_data_only`` should be implemented.

 ``constrain_points(self, ref_point, data)``